fbpx

 Shar-Peis have a compact and square body, a scowling expression, and a brush or horse coat that is exceptionally harsh and stands off the body.

-Shetland Sheepdogs have a small and agile bodies, a double coat, and a gentle, intelligent expression, resembling a Rough Collie in miniature but with subtle differences.
+Shetland Sheepdogs have small and agile bodies, a double coat, and a gentle, intelligent expression, resembling a Rough Collie in miniature but with subtle differences.

 Shiba Inus have a moderately compact body, a strong, straight outer coat with a soft undercoat, and a bold, spirited expression.